Med-Arb Workshop (Presented Online)

 - ADRIC Continuing Education & Engagement (CEE) points: 34

-- CPD accreditation pending from all Law Societies across Canada
+- CPD accreditation will be sought from Law Societies across Canada

 We reserve the right to cancel the session if minimum registration numbers are not met and would notify registrants one week prior to the course start date.

 CANCELLATION POLICY: If you must cancel, notice must be received in writing.
-All refund requests received up to one week prior to the date of the webinar will receive a refund less a 5% administrative fee.
-Notice must be received NO LATER THAN 11:59pm ET THREE DAYS PRIOR to the date of the webinar to receive a refund less a 25% administrative fee unless we are able to find a replacement for your spot, in which case you will receive a refund less 10% admin fee.
-We regret there are no refunds available after that point.
+All refund requests received up to one week prior to the first day of the workshop will receive a refund less a 5% administrative fee.
+Notice must be received NO LATER THAN 11:59pm ET THREE DAYS PRIOR to the first day of the workshop to receive a refund less a 25% administrative fee unless we are able to find a replacement for your spot, in which case you will receive a refund less 10% admin fee.
+No refunds available after that point.